42wim/matterbridge-plus/README.md

 Relays public channel messages between mattermost and IRC.
 Supports multiple mattermost and irc channels.

-Requires mattermost 2.1.0+ (> 14 march 2016)  and a dedicated user(bot) on your mattermost instance.
+Requires mattermost 2.1.0 and a dedicated user(bot) on your mattermost instance.
 Matterbridge-plus also works with private groups.

 There is also a version with webhooks that doesn't need a dedicated user.
 See [matterbridge] (https://github.com/42wim/matterbridge/)

-NOT STABLE: STILL WORK IN PROGRESS

 ## binaries
 Binaries will be found [here] (https://github.com/42wim/matterbridge-plus/releases/tag/v0.1)

 ## building
+Go 1.6 is required (or go1.5 with GO15VENDOREXPERIMENT=1)
 Make sure you have [Go](https://golang.org/doc/install) properly installed, including setting up your [GOPATH] (https://golang.org/doc/code.html#GOPATH)

 ```